Justify-social/my-project/docs/features-frontend/dashboard/components.md

 ## Overview

-This document details the key components that make up the Dashboard in the Campaign Wizard application.
+This document details the key components that make up the Dashboard in the Justify.social platform.
 These components are designed to be modular, reusable, and customizable.

 ## Component Architecture